Nueva Ecija Rice Vanguards: 2019–2020: First MPBL season

-2022–present: Championship contention
+2022–2026

 In the lead-up to the 2022 season, Nueva Ecija took part in the 2021 Invitational.
 After sweeping Group C, the Rice Vanguards reached the finals against Basilan Jumbo Plastic, but lost due to Philip Manalang's championship-winning buzzer beater in overtime, thus settling for the runner-up spot.
 The team would later take part in FilBasket's 2022 Summer Championship.
 Competing as the Nueva Ecija Capitals, they finished the elimination round with a 10–1 record and made the finals against the San Juan Knights as the series went into three games.
 The Capitals won the final game in overtime to clinch their first ever league championship, making way for a rivalry with the San Juan franchise.